 Mixing alcohol and opioids can be a dangerous game.
 The effects of both of these substances can lead to severe consequences and result in long-lasting effects on health and overall well-being.
 The risks being taken when mixing the two substances can far outweigh the good feeling that may be experienced.
 It is best practice to avoid mixing the two in order to avoid severe consequences.

-Approximately 250 lives are lost on a daily basis due to the use of drugs, according to the Centers for Disease Control.
+Approximately 12 nofollow noopener noreferrer3>250 lives are lost on a daily basis due to the use of drugs, according to the Centers for Disease Control.
 In 2019, 50% of those deaths involved multiple substances.
 Mixing alcohol and opioids can be life-threatening and lead to fatality.
 Alcohol is a depressant, and mixing it with other depressants, such as opioids, can lead to heightened effects of both substances.
 Opioids affect the central nervous system (CNS) and can affect breathing, motor movements, and slow blood pressure.
 When mixing alcohol and opioids, these effects can be heightened leading to coma, and even death.

 The short-term effects of mixing alcohol and opioids can include a euphoric feeling.
 Opioids themselves create a sense of euphoria in users, and alcohol creates a sense of intoxication.
 Mixing the two substances can cause these sensations to be heightened.
 Mixing them could also result in the effects of the substances being felt a lot quicker than without mixing them.
 This could result in a dangerous overdose of either or both substances.